Blond psyllium: benefits, dosage, contraindications

 Hypercholesterolemia ✪✪✪✪✪

-Daily intake of psyllium supplements helps to lower cholesterol and triglycerides levels in people with mild to moderate hypercholesterolemia.
-Blond psyllium husk or seed, when added to food or taken as a separate supplement, at around 10 to 12 grams per day, in conjunction with a low-fat or high-fat diet, can reduce total cholesterol levels by 3 to 14%, low-density lipoprotein (LDL) cholesterol by 5 to 11%, and apolipoprotein B by 8.8% after 7 weeks or more of treatment.
-Reduction in total cholesterol and “bad” cholesterol (LDL) is observed from 5 grams of psyllium per day and increases with dosage.
-Psyllium's effect occurs even in people controlling their hypercholesterolemia with statin-based medications.
-The World Health Organization acknowledged psyllium seed husk as a dietary supplement in controlling hypercholesterolemia, reducing cardiovascular risk, and lowering the rise of postprandial blood glucose levels.
-However, EFSA (European Food Safety Authority) and the European Commission stated that psyllium-based products cannot claim to reduce blood cholesterol levels.
-Blond psyllium husk or seed has been used at a range of 3 to 20.4 grams per day, alone or in cereals, for up to 26 weeks.
+The daily intake of psyllium supplements helps to lower cholesterol and triglyceride levels in people with mild to moderate hypercholesterolemia.
+Indeed, the husk or seed of blond psyllium, added to food or taken as a separate supplement at about 10 to 12 g per day, in combination with either a low-fat or a high-fat diet, can reduce total cholesterol levels by 3 to 14%, low-density lipoprotein (LDL) cholesterol by 5 to 11%, and apolipoprotein B by 8.8% after 7 weeks or more of treatment.
+The reduction in total cholesterol and "bad" cholesterol (LDL) would be observed from 5 g of psyllium per day and would increase with dose.
+Psyllium's effect is observed even in people who control their hypercholesterolemia with statins.
+The World Health Organization has considered psyllium seed husk to be recognized as a dietary supplement for controlling hypercholesterolemia, reducing cardiovascular risk, and reducing the rise in postprandial blood glucose.
+However, the European Food Safety Authority (EFSA) and the European Commission have concluded that psyllium-based products cannot claim to contribute to lowering blood cholesterol levels.
+The husk or seed of blond psyllium has been used at doses of 3 to 20.4 grams per day, alone or in cereals, for up to 26 weeks.

 Posologie